LOMOcean Marine: Sampitres

 Sampitres was launched in 2002 and was built by Vaudrey Miller Yachts.
 It is a pleasure boat designed for long-distance trips or to be used as a day boat.
 Sampitres is similar to Ultimate Lady and is also a wave-piercing catamaran.
 Sampitres has a range of 3490 nautical miles which means that it is capable of trans-Atlantic travel.
 The boat not as wide as Ultimate Lady, which means that it can be parked in the Mediterranean which is known for its tight berthing situations.
 It was listed as a finalist for the 2002 Super Yacht Society International design award.
 The boat can travel at a maximum speed of 28 knots and is 23.7 metres in length.

+Bluefix Boatworks Northcape Custom Series

+The Northcape Custom line is a series of custom-built sportfishing and cruising vessels manufactured by Bluefix Boatworks, a yacht construction company based in Opua, Bay of Islands, New Zealand.
+The range includes models such as the NorthCape 43, NorthCape 49, NorthCape 51, and NorthCape 58.
+The boats are constructed using foam-core composite materials with epoxy resin infusion techniques, and are designed for offshore performance, fuel efficiency, and durability.
+Northcape Custom vessels feature flared bows, tumblehome transoms, and layouts suited for both recreational and commercial applications.

 'X-18' Antasena-Class Combat Boat

 The 'X-18 Antasena-class combat boat is a combat boat built by North Sea Boats for the Indonesian armed forces.
 Intended for operation by a crew of five, the catamaran is capable of transporting and beach landing up to twenty special forces personnel.